-Before beginning IUI treatment, the best quality sperm are selected.
+Intrauterine insemination (IUI) may be used with or without fertility drugs.
+At the time of IUI treatment, the best quality sperm is selected.
 They are then inserted into the womb at the woman’s most fertile time, when an ovary releases an egg (ovulation).

 Stimulated IUI may increase your risk of a multiple birth because, when fertility drugs are used, a greater number of eggs may be produced than with a natural cycle.
 And unlike IVF, the clinic does not control the number of embryos that can develop, although they can monitor what happens.